rcarmo/HJKLPlugin/README.md

 At the moment, it only works on the message view pane (to navigate all messages in a given thread) and in the message list (to move the selection up or down and to expand/collapse threads).

-It also allows you to hit `x` to delete a message and `v` to open the _first_ URL in an HTML message in the browser (useful if, like me, you miss Gooogle Reader)
+It also allows you to hit `x` to delete a message and `v` to open the _first_ URL in an HTML message in the browser (useful if, like me, you miss Google Reader)

 # How do I install it?